 One argument offered in support of the gig economy, not least those businesses benefiting from it, is that gig economy workers enjoy the flexibility and can benefit financially; in particular, it can suit those with caring responsibilities or studying.
-It has also proved attractive to new migrants to the UK due to its lower onboarding thresholds and the ability to work in different languages via the various apps.
+It has also proved attractive to new migrants to the UK due to its lower onboarding thresholds and the ability to Most strikingly, one third of zero hours contracts are with young people aged 16-24. work in different languages via the various apps.
 However, the engagement of workers in a sector is not in itself a sign that all is well, not least if those workers do not feel they may not have much choice about what work they do.
 Most published studies on the gig economy highlight problems and issues with the nature of the work and its impact on those delivering the services.